 Image stabilization is often present only on action cameras above $100.
 It’s a neat feature that can reduce that wibbly wobbly looks on your footage.
 Depending on your preferences, this can be a game changer.
 Some people don’t mind watching shaky videos, some others including myself think it’s a major pain.
 The best image stabilization is offered by Sony’s high end action cameras.
 GoPro’s expensive models also have such a feature, but it’s done by software, thus likely compromising the video quality, though very slightly.
 Affordable-ish action cameras use a gyro to stabilize the footage.
 While it works in some cases, it’s rendered almost useless when the action becomes tense.

 The field of view (FOV) may differ from one camera to another, depending on how big the sensor it uses.
 Commonly, it goes from 140-degree to 170-degree.
 The wider the field of view is, the closer it resembles the view of human eye, the more realistic your footage will be.
 However, it will also mean the fisheye effect will be more apparent.
 Most action cameras won’t allow you to change its default field of view, which is good for beginners as it’s easier to use.
 GoPro cameras and some others, in contrast, let you customize everything.
+If you’re not keen of the distorted lines in your footage cause by wide-angle fisheye lens, here’s how to remove them.

 #2 Build Quality (Size, Shape, Weight, and Waterproofing)